Securing Automated Insulin Delivery Systems: A Review of Security Threats and Protective Strategies

 \subsubsection{Control Algorithms}

 The controller computes the recommended insulin doses and transmits infusion commands to the insulin pump.
-Its decision-making process is based on real-time sensor data, historical records, and estimated patient status (e.g., eventual BG, Insulin on Board (IOB)).
-The controller has a patient physiological model to estimate glucose-insulin dynamics in the patient's body, and control algorithms to determine optimal insulin doses.
-These algorithms are typically deployed on smartphones, tablets, personal computers, or integrated with insulin pumps, which are often the platforms for user monitoring of device activities.
+It incorporates patient physiological models to estimate glucose-insulin dynamics and control algorithms to determine optimal insulin doses.
+These computations rely on real-time sensor data, historical records, and estimated patient status (e.g., eventual BG, Insulin on Board (IOB)).
+Control algorithms may be deployed on smartphones, tablets, personal computers, or integrated into insulin pumps, which are often the platforms for user monitoring device activities.
 Three main security threats are associated with the controller: \begin{itemize} \item Data Manipulation: The stored records, received sensor data, or meal and activities inputs could be tampered with or falsely registered, compromising the accuracy of the controller’s calculations \cite{42}\cite{2}.
 Additionally, alerts on the display screen could be maliciously triggered or disabled, prompting users to turn off or ignore the security monitoring system, thus heightening system vulnerability. \item Compromising controller algorithms: The core logic and configuration of control algorithms may be altered, resulting in incorrect insulin dosing \cite{4}. \item Platform Vulnerabilities: The device running the control algorithm could be compromised by malware, such as viruses or worms, which may interfere with the proper functioning of the AID systems \cite{128}. \end{itemize}